 Title & Boundary Dispute Law in Wyoming

-Occasionally, neighbors will discover that the way they've been using their land doesn't conform with the property lines that the local government has on record.
-When they find out, the situation has to be resolved somehow.
+Sometimes, neighbors will discover that the way they've been using their land doesn't conform with the property lines that the local government has on record.
+When they find out, the case has to be resolved somehow.
 In such cases, there is usually a winner and a loser, so conflict is likely to arise.

-Possible Outcomes of Boundary and Title Disputes in Sheridan, Wyoming
+Possible Outcomes of Boundary and Title Disputes in Powell, Wyoming